EricW199/EricW_BSE_Portfolio/index.md

 # Emotional Responsive Robot
-This Emotional Responsive Robot reacts to movement and can have different emotions.
-This Robot is based off the Disney movie WALL-E which includes a emotionally responsive Robot as well.
+My Project is the Emotionally Responsive Robot.
+It's a Robot that reacts to sudden movements and can be controlled via bluetooth to control it's emotions.
+In my project there are several components that are used to imitate it's reactions such as servos, supersonic sensors, and bluetooth module.
+It's servos can be used for movement, supersonic sensors to detect sudden movements, and bluetooth module to connect your phone to control it's emotions.

 | Eric W. | Vacaville Christian School | Mechanical Engineering | Incoming Junior |